Qiskit/qiskit/README.md

 [Python API](https://github.com/IBM/qiskit-api-py) with
 [OPENQASM](https://github.com/IBM/qiskit-openqasm).

-*Under development*; There are Jupyter notebooks demonstrating components of the SDK in the *scripts* directory.
+There are Jupyter notebooks demonstrating components of the SDK in the *scripts* directory.
 There are also command line test scripts in the *testscripts* directory.
+There are what will eventually be whole-SDK example scripts in the root directory.

-*Under development*; We want to reorganize the SDK so that it has a comfortable and intuitive interface for developers.
+We want to reorganize the SDK so that it has a comfortable and intuitive interface for developers.
 I will learn from Ismael, Fran, Jorge, and Paco what architecture makes sense and try to implement that architecture.
+This is meant as a place for us to try ideas until we settle on something that makes sense for everyone.
+Right now, users can create instances of *QuantumRegister* and *ClassicalRegister*, and bind these to *QuantumCircuit*.
+They can then call methods of these objects to apply gates within the circuit.
+The *extensions* directory extends these objects as needed to support new gate sets and algorithms.

-Here is the current organization.
-The *qiskit_sdk* directory is a Python module.
-It contains a *qasm* module for parsing OPENQASM circuits, an *unroll* module for unrolling QASM to a circuit object, a *circuit* module for representing, transforming, and computeing properties of OPENQASM circuits as directed acyclic graphs, and a *localize* module for mapping all-to-all circuits to run on machines with fixed couplings.
+The *qiskit* directory is a Python module.
+It contains a *qasm* module for parsing OPENQASM circuits, an *unroll* module for unrolling QASM to a circuit object, a *circuit* module for representing, transforming, and computing properties of OPENQASM circuits as directed acyclic graphs, and a *localize* module for mapping all-to-all circuits to run on machines with fixed couplings.